 Meteorologists and geophysicists have used spatial statistics for decades to characterize the geographic distribution, or pattern, of mapped data.
-The statistics describe the spatial variation in the data, rather than assuming a typical response is everywhere.
+The statistics describe the spatial variation in the data, rather than assuming that a typical response is everywhere.

 For example, field measurements of snow depth can be made at several plots within a watershed.
-Traditionally, these data are analyzed for a single value (the average depth) to characterize an entire watershed.
-Spatial statistics, on the other hand, uses both the location and the measurements at sample locations to generate a map of relative snow depth throughout the watershed.
-This numericbased processing is a direct extension of traditional non-spatial statistics.
+Traditionally, such data are analyzed for a single value (the average depth) to characterize the watershed.
+Spatial statistics, however, uses the location and the measurements at sample locations to generate a map of relative snow depth throughout the entire watershed.

-Spatial analysis applications, on the other hand, involve context-based processing.
-For example, forester's can characterize timber supply by considering the relative skidding and log-hauling accessibility of harvesting parcels.
+Spatial analysis, on the other hand, has a rapidly growing number of current resource applications.
+For example, natural-resource managers can characterize timber supplies by considering the relative skidding and log-hauling accessibility of harvesting parcels.
 Wildlife managers can consider such factors as proximity to roads and relative housing density to map human activity and incorporate this information into habitat delineation.
-Land planners can assess the visual exposure of alternative sites for a facility to sensitive viewing locations, such as roads and scenic overlooks.
+Natural-resource planners can assess the visual exposure of alternative sites for a facility to sensitive viewing locations, such as roads and scenic overlooks.